ItsMaheshHere/Image-Clicker---Mobile-Application/README.md

 # Image Clicker

-Android app that automatically finds and clicks images on screen.
+Android app that automatically finds and click on image.

 ## Features
 - Select any image from gallery